annagabain/Mom-Schedule/README.md

 # Mom Schedule
 ## A Time Planning Tool for Busy Mothers

 Mom Schedule is a time-planning tool for busy Mothers.
-Mom Schedule has a calendar and offers event editing and creating task cards.
+The application has a calendar and offers event editing and creating task cards.

 As a site user, you can: Log in, Create Tasks, Categorize and Filter by following criteria: All Tasks, Calendar - to Overview your Month, See Completed Tasks Only, Hide Completed Tasks, Filter by Due Date, Filter by selected Category - Work, Childcare, Household, Health, Free time and Other tasks.

-Main Technologies:
-HTML, CSS, JavaScript, Python+Django
-Postgres Relational database
+Main Technologies applied are: HTML, CSS, Python, Django Framework and Postgres Relational database.

 This is the fourth Portfolio Project in frames of the Code Institute Full Stack Web Developer Course Assessment.
-Portfolio Project 4: Full-Stack Toolkit.
-Project purpose, as per curriculum requirement: "In this project, you'll build a Full-Stack site based on business logic used to control a centrally-owned dataset.
-You will set up an authentication mechanism and provide role-based access to the site's data or other activities based on the dataset."

 :point_down: Click the link below for the live view: